Anatomy and Physiology of the Respiratory System

 Bronchioles and the terminal bronchioles

-68. Where are the canals of lambert located?
+68. Where are the canals of Lambert located?

 They are located in the terminal bronchioles.